cityofaustin/janis/README.md

 This project uses [React-Intl](https://github.com/yahoo/react-intl/) to format dates and numbers and handle translations of static content.
 Some details of our current implementation to be aware of follow:

 * the formatMessage() react-intl API method will return unescaped HTML.
-We can utilize this method to render translations of trusted content which include HTML (but do not include React components). ex.
+We can utilize this method, alongside the dangerouslySetInnerHTML property on React components, to render translations of **trusted content** which include HTML.
+Note this method will not render React Components and that the corresponding FormattedMessage Component will return NOT unescaped HTML. ex.
 The 311 Section Header includes HTML links.

 * the FormattedMessage react-intl component will parse React components from values.
 We can utilize this method to render translation which have React components as parameters.